 This photo was made during a long hike I undertook from around 9pm till about 5am the following morning.
 While physically difficult it was a truly great experience.
 While the weather was fine, it did get very windy during various stages of the walk.

 The Ilulissat Icefjord is magnificent and the colors produced by the midnight sun can be quite surreal.
 It's also vast and quite difficult to photograph.
-The icebergs are huge, some of them the size of large city buildings, and often so crowded together that it's hard to get a sense of scale and three dimensional space in the photos you make.
+The icebergs are huge, some of them the size of large city buildings, and often so crowded together that it's hard to achieve a sense of scale and three dimensional space in the photos you make.

 In the case of the above photo I was careful to include some foreground subject matter to contrast light and dark as well as smooth and textured areas and to emphasize foreground, mid and background elements within the frame.
 The little patches of green grass help highlight the soft pink colors in the ice and sky.